-Knebworth Badminton Club is fully committed to safeguarding and promoting the well being of all its members.
+We are fully committed to safeguarding and promoting the well being of all our members.
 The Club believes that it is important that members, coaches, administrators and parents associated with the club should, at all times, show respect and understanding for the safety and welfare of others.
 Therefore, members are encouraged to be open in sharing any concerns or complaints they may have about any aspect of the club with the Welfare Officer or Head Coach.

 As a member of the Club, you are expected to abide by the following code of conduct:

 - All members must respect the rights, dignity and worth of all participants regardless of age, gender, ability, race, cultural background or religious beliefs or sexual identity